On Z-compactifiability of manifolds: Applications to controlled Mather-Thurston theorems

 \begin{proof}[Proof of Theorem \ref{Th: The challenge of Freedman's conjecture}] The proof relies on the argument of \cite[Thm.
-3]{Fre21}.
+3]{Fr21}.
 Let $M$ be a 3-dimensional compact cobordism $(M,A,B)$, where $\partial M = A \sqcup B$.
+For convenience, $A$ and $B$ are assumed to be homeomorphic.
 This manifold $M$ will later be used as the building block of the construction of the noncompact manifold $V$.
-Borrowing the setup from \cite{Fre21} and \cite{Mei21}, consider a bundle $X \hookrightarrow B \xrightarrow{\pi} M$ endowed with a Haefliger structure $\Gamma$.
+Borrowing the setup from \cite{Fr21} and \cite{Me21}, consider a bundle $X \hookrightarrow B \xrightarrow{\pi} M$ endowed with a Haefliger structure $\Gamma$.
 This structure includes a foliation $\mathcal{F}$ of dimension $q$ on $\mathbb{R}^{q} \hookrightarrow \tau \to B$ transverse to the fibers of $\tau$, where $\tau$ is the bundle of vertical tangents in $B$.
 Utilizing Thurston's tools from the 1970s, Meigniez makes $\mathcal{F}$ nearly transverse to the zero section $Z$.
 The benefit of this is pulling back $\mathcal{F}$ to $B$ would flatten the bundle $X \hookrightarrow B \xrightarrow{\pi} M$.
 Instead of using Meigniez's notation we shall follow Freedman's terminology, referring only to the boundary of non-transverse locus as the "total fissure" $\Sigma$, and its components as "fissures" $\Sigma_i$.
 The fissure $\Sigma \subset B$ is a mutil-component 2-dimensional submanifold.

-In \cite{Mei21}, Meigniez demonstrates how to choose the topology for each component $\Sigma_i$ and resolve the transversality obstruction by performing surgery to $M$ along a sequence of codimension 2-submanifolds, which are projections of fissure components to $B$.
+In \cite{Me21}, Meigniez demonstrates how to choose the topology for each component $\Sigma_i$ and resolve the transversality obstruction by performing surgery to $M$ along a sequence of codimension 2-submanifolds, which are projections of fissure components to $B$.
 These surgeries, while effective in prove the original Mather-Thurston theorem, offer limited control over the Mather-Thurston cobordism $W$.
 Our approach, therefore, is to employ Freedman's technique to substitute projected fissure components with the models of $\overline{\mathcal{C}}$, thereby refining $W$ into a one-sided $s$-cobordism.
 Specifically, we choose $\mathbb{S}^1$ for the topology of $l$ fissures $\Sigma_1, \dots, \Sigma_l$.
 By general positions $\Sigma_i \subset M$ can be projected pairwise disjoint.
 Replace each tubular neighborhood $\Sigma_i \times D^2$ with the model $\mathcal{C}$ via the cobordism $\overline{\mathcal{C}}$.